JamesOstrowski21/Senior_Design-/PythonQt/README.md

 ```

 ## Py Initialization
-Ensure PI is turned on and connected to wifi or ethernet and ssh is enabled.
+Ensure PI is turned on with Raspberry PI OS installed and connected to wifi or ethernet and ssh is enabled.

 ## Init Commands
 ```sh